-If we are right about the size of real-world background populations, this provides a weak prima facie reason to believe that our limit results are practically significant-i.e., that what is true in the limit will be true in practice, for the most plausible versions of the various families of non-additive axiologies we have considered.
-That is, the absolute and relative size of real-world background populations weakly suggests that we should expect plausible non-additive axiologies to agree closely with their additive counterparts in real-world choice situations.
-More generally, it suggests that even if we don't accept (additive) separability as a fundamental axiological principle, it may nevertheless be a useful heuristic for real-world decision-making purposes-i.e., that arguments in practical ethics that rely on separability assumptions are likely to be truth-preserving in practice.
+If real-world background populations are indeed large relative to foreground populations, this provides some prima facie reason to believe that our limit results may be practically significant.
+That is, it at least intuitively suggests that for many plausible non-additive views in the families we have considered, what is true in the limit will be true in practice, namely, that they agree closely with their additive counterparts.
+More generally, it suggests that even if we don't accept (additive) separability as a fundamental axiological principle, it may nevertheless be a useful heuristic for real-world decision-making purposes-i.e., that arguments in practical ethics that rely on separability assumptions may still succeed in practice.